 Tip: You might get lucky and find a parking spot along Highway 101, where you won’t be required to pay a parking fee but this is very rare.

 Del Mar City Beach starts at the end of Torrey Pines State Beach and runs a few miles to the border of Solana Beach.
 The San Diego County beach is divided into South, Main, and North.

 South Beach is a quieter section accessed mostly by residents and surfers.
-There is a reef bottom here and surfers flock to 11th Street and 15th Street sections.
+There is a reef bottom here, and surfers flock to 11th Street and 15th Street sections.
 We’ll focus here on Main Beach because I’ve given North Beach its own section below.

-If you are a guest of Fairmont Grand Del Mar, my favorite family luxury hotels, their Grand Beach Service will set you up with umbrellas, chairs, and water at 18th Street — if this gives you any indication of what the most desirable part of this beach is.
+If you are a guest of Fairmont Grand Del Mar, my favorite luxury family hotel, their Grand Beach Service will set you up with umbrellas, chairs, and water at 18th Street — if this gives you any indication of what the most desirable part of this beach is.

 There are also two adjacent coastal Del Mar parks on Main Beach: Powerhouse Park and Seagrove Park.
-Powerhouse Park has a large grassy area that is an ideal place for a picnic and a playground for kids.
-Seagrove Park is a quieter but picturesque grass park to the south of 15th Street that is popular for events such as weddings.
-People who want to take in sunsets or go to the beach without getting sandy often take in the panoramic views from these parks.
+Powerhouse Park has large grass lawns that are ideal for a picnic and a dog-free playground for kids.
+Seagrove Park is a quieter but picturesque grass park to the south of 15th Street that is popular for weddings.
+People who want to take in sunsets or go to the beach without getting sandy often take in these parks’ panoramic Pacific Ocean views.

 - Beach walking